 We all can agree that Cuba is a very popular destination to visit at the moment.
 I would even call it a “travel trend”.
 And there are many reasons why it is so popular.

-This is an itinerary for 10 days in Cuba, but you can definitely stretch it out for as long as you like.
+This is a perfect Cuba itinerary for 10 days, but you can definitely stretch it out for as long as you like.
 Also, this itinerary is focused on the west side of Cuba.

 Bienvenido a Cuba!

 “Timeworn but magnificent, fun yet frustrating, dilapidated but dignified and changing with every second.”

 Cuba is a unique country.
 Five minutes after you land, you will know that this is something different.
 Right away we had a feeling as we would have traveled to the past, sometime around 1950.
 Since Cuba is not ruined by tourism (yet) it is a very authentic place.

 And yes!
 You will see many old cars that are so typical for Cuba.

 I remember when my grandparents and even my parents were talking about old times when communism was still in Slovakia.
 My parents would share stories about not having enough goods and products, going to other countries to get furniture, how they would wait for hours in long lines for bananas (yes, there were bananas available even if Nico does not believe it), how everyone had a job etc. This is still the case in Cuba and you will see it everywhere you go.

 WELCOME TO THE ULTIMATE 1O DAYS CUBA ITINERARY

 THINGS TO KNOW BEFORE YOU GO TO CUBA